All Collections

 Updated over a week ago

-At Omnisend, we continuously improve our Segmentation solution by introducing new filters and additional data points.
+Omnisend's Segmentation solution is continuously improving with new filters and data points.

 Contents